U.S. stocks, dollar sluggish, all eyes on Fed meet this week - Up News Info

 Article content

-Indeed, investors have been pulling money out of Asian and emerging market stocks and adding to their U.S. holdings, attracted by forecast-beating earnings and a recovery in the U.S. economy.
+Indeed, investors have been pulling money out of Asian and emerging market stocks and U.S. shares instead, attracted by forecast-beating earnings and a recovery in the U.S. economy.

 Bond markets have remained remarkably untroubled by the prospect of eventual tapering.
-Yields on U.S. 10-year notes US10YT=RR have fallen for four weeks in a row – they slipped to a low of 1.221% on Monday before edging back up to 1.2779%.
+Yields on U.S. 10-year notes have fallen for four weeks in a row – they slipped to a low of 1.221% on Monday before edging back up to 1.272%.

 But the drop in Treasury yields has done little to undermine the dollar, in part because European yields have fallen even further amid expectations of continued massive bond-buying by the European Central Bank.